VOL. III - APPENDIX N

 James Richard Barton was born on 10 July 1897 in Warbleton, the son of John Henry Barton and Caroline Wood (Chapter 4).
 Although James was given precedence throughout his life he was actually registered as "Richard James" with the Registrar General (Reg Gen Sept Qtr 1897 Hailsham 2b 92)

 On 24 April 1926, James, aged 28, a bricklayer married Gracie Joan Ponting.
 Gracie is described as the daughter of Dudley James Ponting, independent.
 The witnesses were J H Barton and Dudley James Ponting, the bride and groom's fathers.
 (Reg Gen June Qtr 1926 Hailsham 2b 257).
-(Chapter 14).
+(See Volume 1 - Chapter 14).

 Their lives are detailed at Chapter 5.